isomerpages/moe-deyisec/_cca/Uniformed Groups/St John Brigade.md

 <strong> Rosanne Sim Tong En (407) <br>
 SJB Head of Training Department </strong></center>

 St. John Brigade is an organisation, which specializes in teaching teenagers basic first aid skills such as CPR and AED.
-Our Objective is to let every cadet be able to manifest in all aspects, in their moral, cognitive, physical, social and aesthetic developments, and ultimately be successful individuals.
+Our Objective is to let every cadet be able to&nbsp;manifest in all aspects, in their moral, cognitive, physical, social and aesthetic developments, and ultimately be successful individuals.

 We want our leaders to have integrity, supplemented by order of responsibility and mission throughout all sorts of training, events and courses.
 In addition, St. John Headquarters organises leadership courses such as Basic and Advanced Non- Commissioned Officer Course for the cadets.
 We also train and cultivate cadets in their leadership qualities.
 This is because we believe that a leader should be able to manage oneself.
 Therefore, everyone has an obligation to learn self-management skills.